miguelbuccat/miguelbuccat/README.md

 # About me
 Hi!
 I'm Miguel Buccat.
 A 16 year old high school student.

-- Full-stack web developer that loves NodeJS
+- Full-stack web developer, upcoming indie game developer

 - Been coding since I was 11 years old and have been sleep deprived ever since